Character and plot are critical in novel writing, but your story’s setting comes a close third. This detailed article shows you how to build it right.

 Only leave stuff out because it doesn’t add anything to the story, not because you don’t know it or didn’t research it.

 Bringing Your Story’s Setting to Life

 Bringing your setting to life on the printed page is largely about skilful descriptive writing.
 This isn’t the time or place to cover descriptive writing (click the link for that).
 Instead, I want to talk about a couple of things you need to keep in mind when you’re writing or editing…

 More specifically, always work from the general to the specific when describing a setting.

 If you’re describing a house, for example, begin with an overall impression of the building (the “general”), just like the reader is seeing it from afar.
 Then move in closer and describe those specifics that were not visible from a distance.

-Yup, writers describing settings is very similar to how film directors set the scene in a movie…
+Yup, writers describing settings with words is very similar to how film directors set the scene in a movie…

-- A scene often begins with a wide-angled shot showing the town or the house (or whatever) from afar.
+A scene often begins with a wide-angled shot (the “establishing shot”) showing the town or the house or whatever from afar.

 First you get the context.
 Then the specifics.

 Another good principle is to move from the concrete to the abstract.